filecoin-project/fvm-specs/07-errors.md

 5. Most of these exit codes are only reflected on-chain and will not be observed in internal sends.
    The exceptions are:
     - `SysErrIllegalExitCode` if the called actor aborted with a system exit code.
-    - `SysErrIllegalInstruction` if the called actor paniced.
+    - `SysErrIllegalInstruction` if the called actor panicked.
+    - `SysErrMissingReturn` if the actor returns an invalid block handle.

 Changes from pre-FVM Filecoin: